 - Power: The Power socket is where you will connect the power adapter.
-Please use the power adapter provided with this Archer C7 AC1750 Wireless Dual Band Gigabit Router. - > On/Off: The switch for the power. - Wireless On/Off: The switch for the wireless function. - ▶ USB: The USB port connects to a USB storage device or a USB printer.
+Please use the power adapter provided with this Archer C7 AC1750 Wireless Dual Band Gigabit Router. - On/Off: The switch for the power. - Wireless On/Off: The switch for the wireless function. - USB: The USB port connects to a USB storage device or a USB printer.

-- 71101101 - Ethernet (1, 2, 3, 4): These ports (1, 2, 3, 4) connect the router to the local PC(s).
+- Aicher - Internet: This port is where you will connect the DSL/cable Modem, or Ethernet. - Ethernet (1, 2, 3, 4): These ports (1, 2, 3, 4) connect the router to the local PC(s).